 It is your responsibility to choose a newborn care physician to care for your baby.
-If you need assistance with finding someone, a list of names will be given to you at your 24 week visit.
+If you need assistance with finding someone, a list of names will be given to you in your new ob patient folder.

 To deal with all of the many questions regarding disability and time off during pregnancy, we have developed these guidelines to help you and your employer.